List of book-burning incidents: Greek and Latin prophetic verse (by the emperor Augustus)

-Suetonius tells us that, at the death of Marcus Lepidus (about 13 BC), Augustus assumed the office of Chief Priest, and burned over two thousand copies of Greek and Latin prophetic verse then current, the work of anonymous or unrespected authors (preserving the Sibylline Books).
+According to Suetonius, at the death of Marcus Lepidus (about 13 BC), Augustus assumed the office of Chief Priest, and burned over two thousand copies of Greek and Latin prophetic verse that were the works of anonymous or unrespected authors.

 Torah scroll (by a Roman soldier)

 Flavius Josephus relates that about the year 50 a Roman soldier seized a Torah scroll and, with abusive and mocking language, burned it in public.
-This incident almost brought on a general Jewish revolt against Roman rule, such as broke out two decades later.
+This incident almost brought on a general Jewish revolt against Roman rule.
 However, the Roman procurator Cumanus appeased the Jewish populace by beheading the culprit.